 During the revision we realized that the validation procedure was not rigorous enough which might cause the poorer validation performance for the corrected data than that of the original OLCI-derived PFT.
-This I s due to that the MLBE scheme in this study was trained based on coarse resolution 25 km monthly products.
+This is because the MLBE scheme used in this study was trained based on coarse resolution 25 km monthly products.
 This was the resolution used to produce the time series analysis including trends (see section 2.2).
 However, for finally using the daily 4 km PFT products, the MLBE scheme must be trained also on this temporal and spatial resolution which is necessary for producing the correct satellite matchup PFT data.
 Applying the monthly 25 km-based correction seems to result in inconsistent spatial projection e.g. from larger pixels to much smaller pixels.
-We are currently working on a higher resolution-based ensemble by applying the same MLBE concept as described in the manuscript and then re-generate the validation.
-However, the computation is quite heavy so it takes a bit more time.
-We expect that the updated validation should be comparable to the validation using the OLCI derived data before the correction (which are shown below).